pleabargain/storyboard/word_lists/linking_words_addition.md

 # an additional

 # along with
+- You have demonstrated creativity along with decisiveness.
+- You should consider a course in time management and along with that, you might consider a course in creativity.

 # also
 - You should take into account the weather forecast and also the traffic. (context: advice to the airport)